 There is already information about reading, writing and spelling on the school website http://www.jessegray.notts.sch.uk/page/?title=English&pid=43 .

 It would be really useful to get regular updates on our child’s progress so we can best support them at home.
 If they are not at ‘expected level’ we need to know early on to help them.

-Previously we have provided parents with termly targets (September, January, April) along with two parents evenings (October and March) and an end of year report (July).
-As the curriculum has changed, the structure of our targets will change for January but the other contact/updates will continue.
+We currently provide parents with termly Progress Checks ( January, April, July) along with two parents evenings (October and March) and an end of year report (July).
 Parents of children whose progress is of particular concern to teachers will obviously be contacted on a more regular basis to ensure that progress is made, this will remain a constant at Jesse Gray

 What if a child is significantly below the expected standard at the end of the year?

 Children who are expected to be significantly below the expected standard will have had regular contact with their class teacher throughout the year and will have their progress closely monitored to identify fine levels of progress.
 These children will have an individually tailored curriculum designed by their class teacher and school SENcO